josp70/gridfs-express/README.md

 }
 ```

-* `getOtherMetadata`: it is a function which should return an object,
+* `getMetadata`: it is a function which should return an object,
   this object will be stored within the metadata for the file.
 The function will
   receive as argument the request object `req`.
+The returned object should not
+  contain the keys returned from getKeyMetadata, they will be discarded.
-For instance, the following
+  For instance, the following function build the an extra metadata object from
-  function build the an extra metadata object from the query parameters tag1 and tag2:
+  the query parameters tag1 and tag2:

 ```javascript
 function getKeyMetadata(req) {